 Yes, time blocking.
 So, the system helps her develop those outcomes.
 So, it was about creating a system that she could follow, that anybody could follow, to organize, get on track, to track what you have on the whiteboard behind you because it gives you a visual representation of your schedule.
 You can look at the fact that October’s a busy month, and then you don’t take on new things, or you postpone them to another month.
 That visual allows you to manage your workload.
 So, that’s a tool that you’ve used that’s helped you and let you manage your time, and that’s, I’m assuming, that you’re a big advocate for the whiteboard when you work with your clients.

 Yes.
 You know you’re giving because you’re offering them tools and giving them resources to help out.
 You mentioned Asana.
-So, how much of what you do includes recommending digital tools for a lot of your clients?
+So, how much of what you do includes recommending digital tools for many of your clients?
 You mentioned the digital versus paper issue earlier.
 Do you try to move them onto digital, or does it depend on the client’s situation?
 For entrepreneurs who need to share their projects with other people.

 You need to have a shareable platform because if you write it on a piece of paper, how will your team know what your tasks are?
 And that’s also, I think, one of the other things about the remote work is.
 I can’t hand the paper to anybody anymore.
 So, I have to send it digitally.
 So, I might as well create it digitally unless I want to create it and then scan it, but for the most part, I would say 90% of what we’re doing these days is digital, just by the fact that everything’s remote.
 I could write a memo and then pass it out in the office, but now I’m emailing it instead.